-- S3: True (appending is not supported) - Google Cloud Storage (GCS): True (appending is not supported) - Standard output: False (overwriting is not supported)
+- S3: True (appending is not supported) - Standard output: False (overwriting is not supported)

 - store\empty: falls back to FEED\STORE\EMPTY. - uri\params: falls back to FEED\URI\PARAMS. - postprocessing: list of plugins to use for post-processing.

 The plugins will be used in the order of the list passed.